-Borrowings under the Amended Loan Agreement are repayable in monthly interest-only payments through January 1, 2022, and in equal monthly payments of principal and accrued interest from February 1, 2022 until the maturity date of the loan, which is July 1, 2023.
+Borrowings under the Hercules Loan Agreement are repayable in monthly interest-only payments through January 1, 2023, and in equal monthly payments of principal and accrued interest from February 1, 2023 until the maturity date of the loan, which is July 1, 2024.
 We may prepay all, but not less than all, of the outstanding borrowings, subject to a prepayment premium of up to 2.0%, 1.0% or 0.5% of the principal amount outstanding as of the date of repayment, in each case depending on when such repayment is made.
-In addition, the Amended Loan Agreement provides for payments of (i) \$0.8 million payable upon the earlier of November 1, 2021 or the repayment in full of all obligations under the Amended Loan Agreement, and (ii) 4.0% of the aggregate principal amount of all Term Loan Advances (as defined in the Amended Loan Agreement) drawn under the Amended Loan Agreement, payable upon the earlier of the maturity of the Amended Loan Agreement or the repayment in full of all obligations under the Amended Loan Agreement.
+In addition, the Hercules Loan Agreement provides for payments of \$0.8 million, \$1.3 million, and \$0.8 million payable on January 1, 2022, July 1, 2023 and July 1, 2024, respectively, which payments are accelerated upon the prepayment of the borrowings upon our election on upon default of the loan.

-Borrowings under the Amended Loan Agreement are collateralized by substantially all of our personal property and other assets except for intellectual property (but including rights to payment and proceeds from the sale, licensing or disposition of the intellectual property).
-Under the Amended Loan Agreement, we have agreed to affirmative and negative covenants to which it will remain subject until maturity or repayment of the loan in full.
-The covenants include, without limitation:
+Borrowings under the Hercules Loan Agreement are collateralized by substantially all of our personal property and other assets except for their intellectual property (but including rights to payment and proceeds from the sale, licensing or disposition of the intellectual property).

-- (a) Effective immediately upon the date the outstanding principal amount of the advances under the Amended Loan Agreement exceeds \$25.0 million, which has not yet occurred, we at all times thereafter shall maintain cash in an account or accounts in which Hercules has a first priority security interest, in an aggregate amount greater than or equal to the greater of (i) \$30.0 million or (ii) 6 multiplied by a metric based on prior months' cash expenditures, or RML; provided, however, that from and after our achievement of certain performance milestones, the required level shall be reduced to the greater of (x) \$20.0 million, or (y) 3 multiplied by the current RML; and provided further, that subject to the achievement of certain milestones, this covenant shall be extinguished. - (b) Restrictions on our ability to incur additional indebtedness, pay dividends, encumber its intellectual property, or engage in certain fundamental business transactions, such as mergers or acquisitions of other businesses, with certain exceptions.
+Pursuant to the Hercules Loan Agreement, effective as of the earlier of (a) certain specified events impacting our Phase III trial of mavorixafor for the treatment of WHIM syndrome and (b) April 1, 2022 (which date is extended if we meet certain financial milestones related to third party funding), we at all times thereafter must maintain cash in an account or accounts in which Hercules has a first priority security interest, in an aggregate amount greater than or equal to the greater of (i) \$30.0 million or (ii) 6 multiplied by a metric based on prior months' cash expenditures; provided, however, that from and after our achievement of certain performance milestones, the required level shall be reduced to the greater of (x) \$20.0 million, or (y) 3 multiplied by the current cash expenditures metric; and provided further, that subject to the achievement of certain milestones, this covenant will be extinguished.
+The Hercules Loan Agreement also restricts our ability to incur additional indebtedness, pay dividends, encumber its intellectual property, or engage in certain fundamental business transactions, such as mergers or acquisitions of other businesses, with certain exceptions.